mroughan/SurrealNumbers.jl/README.md

 ## Final notes

-The total implementation here is less than 1,000 lines of code.
+The total implementation here is a little more than 1,000 lines of code.
 No doubt an expert in Julia could make it a good deal tighter -- I have concentrated on making the code easy (for me) to understand rather than super concise.

 This little project would have been a lot easier if I knew more Julia, or more about the surreals.
 Trying to build something to learn about